Gaiko Valery A.

 e-mail: valery.gaiko@gmail.com

-In 1993 Valery Gaiko defended his theses “Limit Cycle Bifurcations of Quadratic Autonomous Systems in the Plane” (supervised by Academician N.P.Erugin), got a Ph.D. degree and became an Associate Professor.
+In 1993, V.Gaiko defended his Ph.D. theses “Limit Cycle Bifurcations of Quadratic Autonomous Systems in the Plane” (supervised by Academician N.P.Erugin).
+In the same year, he was awarded by the academic title of associate professor.

-Dr. Gaiko is a world-known expert in Qualitative Theory of Differential Equations and Bifurcation Theory of Dynamical Systems.
-He has developed the global bifurcation theory of planar polynomial dynamical systems and has solved Hilbert’s Sixteenth Problem for quadratic systems and Smale’s Thirteenth Problem for Liénard polynomial systems.
-At present Valery Gaiko has been working on the qualitative analysis of 2D and 3D biomedical and ecological dynamical systems.
+Dr. Gaiko is an internationally recognized specialist in the qualitative theory of differential equations and the bifurcation theory of dynamical systems.
+He developed the global bifurcation theory of planar polynomial dynamical systems and solved Hilbert’s Sixteenth Problem for quadratic systems and Smale’s Thirteenth Problem for Liénard polynomial systems.
+Currently V.Gaiko is engaged in the qualitative analysis of 2D and 3D biomedical and ecological dynamical systems.